DAD Chain (DAD) Market Capitalization Achieves $2.32 Million

 DAD Chain Token Profile

-DAD is a token.
-It was first traded on September 28th, 2019.
+DAD Chain (CRYPTO:DAD) is a token.
+Its genesis date was September 28th, 2019.
 DAD Chain’s total supply is 1,000,000,000 tokens and its circulating supply is 10,948,331 tokens.
-DAD Chain’s official message board is medium.com/@dad_chain.
+The official message board for DAD Chain is medium.com/@dad_chain.
+DAD Chain’s official Twitter account is @dad_chain.
 The official website for DAD Chain is dad.one.
-DAD Chain’s official Twitter account is @dad_chain.

 Buying and Selling DAD Chain

-DAD Chain can be bought or sold on these cryptocurrency exchanges: .
-It is usually not presently possible to buy alternative cryptocurrencies such as DAD Chain directly using US dollars.
-Investors seeking to trade DAD Chain should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+DAD Chain can be purchased on the following cryptocurrency exchanges: .
+It is usually not presently possible to buy alternative cryptocurrencies such as DAD Chain directly using U.S. dollars.
+Investors seeking to acquire DAD Chain should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy DAD Chain using one of the aforementioned exchanges.

 Receive News & Updates for DAD Chain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DAD Chain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.